Cloudxtreme/DDPS-demo/README.md

 # Debugging for developers
-If you are responsible for mantaining the DDPS-demo VM, the following are nice to know.
+If you are responsible for maintaining the DDPS-demo VM, the following are nice to know.

 ### Colors during the Vagrant provisioning
 Watch the output when running `$ vagrant up`.
 Look for anything in the color red (it's an error of some kind).
 Normal color output is from the Vagrant box image (made by Ubuntu).
 Yellow color output is from our provisioning of the VM after it has booted.